apache/spark/docs/sql-programming-guide.md

 import sqlContext._

-// Define the schema using a case class. case class Person(name: String, age: Int)
+// Define the schema using a case class.
+// note: now caseclass has 22 fields limit, you can use class that implements the Product interface
+// to support table with more than 22 fields;
+case class Person(name: String, age: Int)

 // Create an RDD of Person objects and register it as a table.